tecnolgd/tecnolgd/README.md

-# Hello, greetings from tecnolgd !
+# Hello 👋🏻, greetings from tecnolgd !

 ## About me
-* Interested in tech and development.
+* Interested in Technology.
 * Currently learning new skills and chieseling old ones through projects and research
-* ~ 6 months experience in Github.
+* ~ 7 months experience in Github.

 ## Check out my Portfolio
  ***link***